2020 American Music Awards red carpet: See what stars wore at the AMAs

-LOS ANGELES -- The stars have hit the red carpet ahead of the American Music Awards, which air Sunday evening on ABC!
-Check out the photo gallery below to see what they're wearing to the show:
+LOS ANGELES -- The stars hit red carpet ahead of the American Music Awards, which aired Sunday evening on ABC.
+Check out the photo gallery below to see what they wore to the show:

-The show, airing live from the Microsoft Theater in Los Angeles, will also include performances by Billie Eilish, Justin Bieber, BTS, Megan Thee Stallion, Shawn Mendes, Bad Bunny, Jennifer Lopez and Maluma, Dua Lipa, Katy Perry, Bebe Rexha with Doja Cat, Dan + Shay, Lewis Capaldi, Machine Gun Kelly, Lil Baby, Nelly and Bell Biv DeVoe.
-Click here to see a full list of performers.
+Taraji P. Henson hosted the show from The Microsoft Theater in Los Angeles and with Covid-19 protocols in place, the show had multiple live performances, in-person presenters and even a small audience.

-The Weeknd and Roddy Ricch will compete for the show's top honor, artist of the year, along with Bieber, Taylor Swift and Post Malone.
+The Weeknd and Roddy Ricch led going into the event with eight nominations each.
+Justin Bieber and Shawn Mendes opened the show with their new single, "Monster."
+Bieber also performed two of his hit singles, "Lonely" and "Holy."

 2020 American Music Awards red carpet: See what stars wore at the AMAs